What Exactly Is Samsung QLED Technology?

 What Is The Best QLED TV?

-Hopefully this helps in the way of actually understanding Samsung’s QLED technology.
-Having personally seen it myself up close, it really is nothing short of mind blowing.
-It’s one of those things where you really have to see it to believe it (and even then you likely still wont) It’s seriously that good.
+Having personally seen the tech up close myself, (considering I have one) it really is nothing short of mind blowing in my opinion.
+It’s one of those things where you really have to see it to believe it.